cassidyjames/cassidyjames.github.io/_posts/2021-09-06-pinephone-review.md

 - Notification control could also use some love but to be fair we just got the **Clear All** button

 <img src="/images/{{ page.url }}/Notification-Control.png" alt="drawing" width="350"/>

+## Issues

+The main issues with the device at least for my use case are the 'Amost There Features', 'Missing Features' and'Paper Cuts' items above.

 ## Should you get this?